Galveston Economic Report

 The positive rate of change in Total Federal Receipts collected peaked in October 2005.
 The four years after that show the effect of the world-wide economic slowdown that preceded the financial crisis of 2007-2009, and then the crisis itself.
 Negative economic forces peaked in November 2009, and then the FED's unprecedented credit creation, in response to the crisis, allowed the economy to stage a dramatic recovery, but the rate of recovery peaked in June 2013 at a lower level of growth than that registered at the October 2005 peak.

-Although the amount of Total Federal Receipts collected has continued to grow after June 2013, as shown by the previous graph, this rate-of-change graph demonstrates that the growth rate has been contracting for the last 6+ years!
-In fact, the growth in Total Federal Receipts collected actually turned negative in December 2016, and bottomed in March 2017 at -1.25%; but then it was back down to an even lower -1.52% in January 2019!!
+Although the amount of Total Federal Receipts collected continued to grow after June 2013, as shown by the previous graph, this rate-of-change graph demonstrates that the growth rate contracted for the last 6+ years!
+In fact, the growth in Total Federal Receipts collected actually turned negative in December 2016, made a lower low in March 2017, and then it was back down to an even lower -1.52% in January 2019!